Wozniacki's great escape at Australian Open

 Wozniacki must have been boiling over when she heavily fell behind to the 119th-ranked Fett -- making her first appearance at a major -- in the decider.

-Once, though, the Dane saved that seventh game she barely put a foot wrong against her now rattled 21-year-old foe, dropping a mere seven points the rest of the way.
+Once, though, the newly engaged Dane saved that seventh game she barely put a foot wrong against her now rattled 21-year-old foe, dropping a mere seven points the rest of the way.

+"At 5-1, 40-15, I felt like I was one foot out of the tournament," Wozniacki told reporters.
+"She served a great serve down the T, as well.
+It was just slightly out.
+I was kind of lucky.

+"Then I felt her tighten up just slightly.
+I thought to myself, 'You know what, at this point, make her win it, don't give it to her.'
+When I managed to win it to 5-2, I said, 'Okay, I'm still alive.
+She still has four more balls to win in a row or in the game.'

-It's the type of win that could linger for Wozniacki, the former world No. 1 who is still chasing that elusive first major title.
+It's the type of win that could be the spur for Wozniacki, the former world No. 1 who is still chasing an elusive first grand slam title.

+Wozniacki said coming from a sporting family -- her dad Piotr played professional soccer, mom Anna represented Poland in volleyball and older brother Patrik played professional soccer -- helped foster her never-say-die attitude on court.

+"Growing up, I never wanted to lose, and the worst was to lose to my brother," she said.
+"Giving him the opportunity to be ahead, being able to talk s**t to me -- sorry for the word -- was not pleasurable.

+"So I think from that point, you just learn and fight.
+You don't give up, even if it's a board game, tennis, soccer, whatever it is."

-She was unquestionably one of the form players heading into 2018, winning the year-end championships in October for the first time and seeing her ranking climb to No. 2 -- her highest since 2012.
+Wozniacki was unquestionably one of the form players heading into 2018, winning the year-end championships in October for the first time and seeing her ranking climb to No. 2 -- her highest spot since 2012.

 Not having her good pal Serena Williams in the field bodes well for Wozniacki -- as well as everyone else.

-Wozniacki's next challenge is to get past 30th seed Kiki Bertens or Nicole Gibbs in round three.
+Wozniacki's next challenge is to get past 30th seed Kiki Bertens in round three.

 Another comeback

-The 2008 finalist was almost out of the tournament at 2-5 in the fifth set but claimed five straight games to gain some revenge after Shapovalov ousted Tsonga at the US Open.
+The 2008 finalist was almost out of the tournament at 2-5 in the fifth set but claimed five straight games to gain some revenge after Shapovalov ousted him at the US Open.

 Meanwhile, 15-year-old Marta Kostyuk became the youngest player to reach the third round of a grand slam since 1997 when the Ukrainian qualifier defeated Australia's Olivia Rogowska 6-3 7-5.

+Julia Goerges topped Wozniacki in the Auckland final this month aided by her hefty serve and entered play Wednesday on a 15-match winning streak but her run was ended by Alize Cornet 6-4 6-3.
+Cornet has a history of engineering surprises at majors, memorably ousting Williams at Wimbledon in 2014.

-Belinda Bencic was unable to follow up her first-round upset of 2017 finalist Venus Williams, however.
+Belinda Bencic was unable to follow up her first-round upset of 2017 finalist Venus Williams, Serena's older sister.
 The Swiss -- who ended last season on a high after back and wrist injuries -- was stunned by Thai qualifier Luksika Kumkhum 6-1 6-3.

 Kumkhum's best performances have come in Melbourne, having upset twice Wimbledon winner Petra Kvitova in 2014.